shoeffner/mthesis/src/gaze_library.md

 The steps `EyeLike` and `PupilLocalization` are fully exchangeable since both are implementations of @Timm2011 (`EyeLike` is a copy of Hume's code [@Hume2012], hence the name.
 It was adjusted to fit into Gaze).
-They have some slight implementation differences, `EyeLike` scales the image patches containing the eyes to a specific size, while `PupilLocalization` avoids this.
+They have some slight implementation differences. `EyeLike` scales the image patches containing the eyes to a specific size, while `PupilLocalization` avoids this.
 Usually this means that if a subject sits closer to the camera (and thus the eyes are larger), `EyeLike` will perform faster, while `PupilLocalization` is